- Written by Dr.Mehmet Demircioglu

 The problem starts when the quote is large but the explanation is thin.
 If the clinic cannot explain why you need that number, which areas receive priority, and what will remain in reserve, a graft number without a reason is not a plan.
 It is only a sales figure.

-When is a low graft price a warning sign?
+When a cheaper graft price is not a safer plan

 A low graft price becomes a warning sign when it is paired with speed, pressure, and vague responsibility.
 I become cautious when the clinic advertises a very large graft number, avoids naming who performs the key surgical steps, pushes a fast deposit, or describes the operation as a package before it describes the donor area.